 - Application Viewer: can view network policies, services, service dependencies, token scope policies, processing units, and external networks.

 We no longer require the operator on Kubernetes or OpenShift clusters.
 By default, we don’t deploy it.

 Removal of unused features

 Due to a lack of adoption, we have removed:

 - Namespace auditor role

-- App integrations such as the Claire vulnerability scanner and others
+- App integrations such as the Clair vulnerability scanner and others

 Namespace Editor role: If you have any API authorizations using this role, migrate them to the Namespace Administrator role.
 We will remove the Namespace Editor role in a future release.

 Host services: If you are using host services, migrate to external networks and network policies.
 We will remove host services in a future release.

 kubenet, migrate them to CNI plugins.
 GKE clusters use

 --enable-network-policyflag to modify them to use CNI plugins instead.